Cursor Tri-Sync

 Tips and Best Practices:

-In Variable Mode, speed settings are influenced by the cursor's distance from the center.
+Speed is influenced by the cursor's distance from the center.

 The center of the screen has a dead zone where clicking will not move the camera.